hardlyneutral/buddypress-registration-groups/readme.txt

 = What if the plugin doesn't work? =

-Hit me up on my website (http://hardlyneutral.com) and let me know.
+Use the WordPress plugin support form (http://wordpress.org/support/plugin/buddypress-registration-groups-1).
 I only do this in my spare time, so don't expect a super quick response :)

 == Screenshots ==
 1. Screenshot of the plugin showing groups as a list of checkboxes on the new user registration page.